Homura Akemi: Popularity

 Homura has been extensively popular in Japan.
 She won the 1st Newtype Anime Awards for Best Female Character in 2011.
 In the 3rd and 4th Newtype anime awards in 2013 and 2014, she was voted the fourth-best female character.
 Homura won the 34th Animage Grand Prix Editors Choice award for the best female character of Animage in 2011.
 Japanese voice actress Sumire Uesaka cosplayed as Homura at the Comiket 85.
 BIGLOBE users voted Homura the most popular female black-haired heroine in 2013.
 In another BIGLOBE poll, Homura ranked first in the category Anime Girl that Attracts the Most Desperate Fanboys.
-In 2014, Nippon Telegraph and Telephone (NTT) customers ranked Homura as their fifth-favorite black haired female anime character.
+In 2014, Nippon Telegraph and Telephone customers ranked Homura as their fifth-favorite black haired female anime character.
 Homura is also one of SHAFT's most popular heroines; she took second place for "Top 10 Shaft Heroines in 2016, three years after her debut in The Rebellion Story.